Mingding Doctrine

 3. Based on the topic of this lesson, raise your confusions or questions.

-4. Submit your notes and questions to your pastoral leader.
+4. Submit your notes and questions to your pastoral zone leader.

 5. Then proceed to the next lesson.